-Church of St. Teilo was probably built in the 12th century.
+Church of St. Teilo was probably built at the end of the 12th century or the beginning of the 13th century.
 During the Middle Ages, Llantilio Crossenny was the seat of the Llandaff bishops, which resulted in the extraordinary scale of the extension of the temple.
-In the 13th century, the building was enlarged by a nave and a tower, and in the 14th century, the chancel was rebuilt and a northern chapel was added.
-In the fifteenth century, the corpus of the temple was rebuilt into a basilica with two aisles and a clerestorium illuminating the nave.
-In 1708, a spire was added to the tower, and the windows of the southern nave were modernized in 1857, during the Victorian renovation.
+In the fourteenth century, the chancel was rebuilt and a northern chapel and a western porch were added.
+In the 15th century, the nave of the church was rebuilt in the English Perprndicular Gothic style.
+In 1708, a spire was added to the tower, and the windows of the southern aisle were modernized in 1857, during the Victorian renovation.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.